Chris Beech (footballer, born 1974): Carlisle United

-The COVID Pandemic was still in situ and football games were being played frequently behind closed doors, in January 2021, 19 of the Carlisle first team squad tested positive for the virus, forcing the EFL to suspend their involvement and the football club temporarily shut down.
-Once Carlisle was able to resume their campaign, bad weather hit the north of England, with Carlisle finding it difficult to get games on or secure training facilities given most commercial venues were shut down due to national lockdown, and other sporting clubs did not want to share their own venue and risk cross-contamination and jeopardise their own season.
+The COVID-19 pandemic was still in situ and football games were being played frequently behind closed doors.
+In January 2021, 19 of the Carlisle first-team squad tested positive for the virus, forcing the EFL to suspend their involvement and the football club temporarily shut down.
+Once Carlisle were able to resume their campaign, bad weather hit the north of England, with Carlisle finding it difficult to get games on or secure training facilities.

 At one stage Carlisle found themselves 9 games behind other teams, ultimately having to complete 25 games in a 12-week period which took its toll on the squad and initial results suffered post-COVID shutdown.
 Cambridge United manager Mark Bonner pre-match stated "Carlisle have been chopped down at the knees with the virus".
-Their form did eventually pick up, with the team losing only once in the last 11 games, but this wasn't enough and the side finished 10th on 66 points.
+Their form did eventually pick up, with the team losing only once in the last 11 games, but finished 10th on 66 points.

-The 2021-2022 season began with much optimism, however, Carlisle failed to retain key players, and the club elected to sell playing assets as the season began, with defenders Aaron Hayden joining Wrexham (undisclosed fee) and George Tanner joining Championship side Bristol City just as the transfer window closed.
+The 2021–22 season began with much optimism, however, Carlisle failed to retain key players, and the club elected to sell playing assets as the season began, with defenders Aaron Hayden joining Wrexham and George Tanner joining Bristol City just as the transfer window closed.

 Supporters began to become disgruntled and frustrated at the lack of investment, lack of ambition and voiced their concerns towards the board of directors.
-Beech's revised side had an indifferent start to the 2021-2022 season, drawing to Colchester and Port Vale, and beating Swindon and Salford.
-Consecutive league defeats to Sutton United, Forest Green, and Bristol Rovers ultimately saw Beech lose his job on 10 October 2021.
+Beech's revised side had an indifferent start to the 2021–22 season.
+Consecutive league defeats to Sutton United, Forest Green Rovers, and Bristol Rovers ultimately saw Beech lose his job on 10 October 2021.

 AFC Fylde

 On 6 December 2022, Beech was appointed Director of Football at National League North club AFC Fylde.
 The club was promoted to the National League at the end of the 2022–23 season.
 He was appointed interim manager following the sacking of Adam Murray in October 2023.

-Since becoming caretaker he oversaw a huge change in form seeing his Fylde team beating Oldham 3-0 and Gateshead 4-0 On 22 December 2023, Beech was appointed head coach permanently on a contract until the end of the season.
+His appointment saw an improvement in form and on 22 December 2023, Beech was appointed head coach permanently on a contract until the end of the season.
 Having steered the club clear of the relegation zone, Beech signed a new two-year contract in May 2024.

 On 15 September 2024, Beech was sacked by AFC Fylde following a poor start to the season that saw his team pick up just five points from eight matches.

+Hartlepool United

+On 14 May 2026, Beech rejoined his old club Hartlepool United, now in the National League, as Head of Recruitment.